zumbuh/citra-games-wiki/CONTRIBUTING.md

     - `KOR`
     - `TWN`
     - `USA`
+    - `ALL`
+      - Don't tag a game released in multiple regions as `ALL`.
+This is reserved for specific games released as such.
   - `release_date` (String): When the game was released in this region.

 - `testcases` (Array of tables): Info about each submitted test case.